maliya241/personal-music-database/README.md

 # Personal Music Database

 ## Introduction
 This project stores and displays music data given by the user.
-This project explores storing and manipulating data and creating dynamic websites with Javscript.
+This project explores storing and manipulating data and creating dynamic webpages with Javscript.

 ## Technologies
 This project is created with: